darrylwest/simple-node-logger/README.md

         };
     };

+### Overrides

+The appenders have formatting messages that can be overridden at the abstract or concrete level.
+The format methods include:

+- formatEntry(entry) - to override all formatting
+- formatMessage(msgList) - to override a list of messages
+- formatDate(value) - custom date, defaults to ISO8601
+- formatObject(value) - custome object, defaults to util.inspect, depth 2

 ## Tests

 All unit tests are written in mocha/chai/should and can be run from the command line by doing this: